nefarius/ViGEm.github.io/docs/projects/DsHidMini/SIXAXIS.SYS-to-DsHidMini-Guide.md

 # Switch from SIXAXIS.SYS to DsHidMini

+If the Sony SIXAXIS.SYS driver is present on your system, it may take priority over DsHidMini (on USB) and you need to manually switch drivers like outlined below:

 - Plug in your controller
 - Open Device Manager by pressing ++win+x++ and select it from the menu:
 ![6dCenuSsFr.png](images/6dCenuSsFr.png){: .glightbox }